ErraticUnicorn/Civ-VII-District-Mod/README.md

 # Thanks

-A huge thanks to my friends and Izica for making a great modding tool!
+A huge thanks to my friends, Izica for making a great modding tool and slothoth for helping me troubleshoot!